DrkWithT/Toy_Language/README.md

 ## DerkWithT at `replit.com`

 ### Summary
-This might be a toy language interpreter using the tree walk approach on a generated AST.
+This will be a toy language interpreter using the tree walk approach on a generated AST.
+Also, this is a work in progress project for fun.
+Not for production use!

 ### Features of Rubel
  1. Paradigm(s):